theoneste2060/ML-assignment-group-3/README.md

 ### Frontend
 Our web application provides a more customized interface for model interaction using HTML and JS.

 ### API Backend
 The API serves as the bridge between the frontend and the machine learning model using flask API endpoints .

 #### API Endpoints
 - `/predict` - Get model predictions

-[Screenshot placeholder: Add a screenshot of a successful API response using tools like Postman]

 ### Running the Web Application